-1. Tilt rod
+- 1. Tilt rod

-- 2. Trim rods
+- 2. Tilt support lever

-- 3. Tilt support lever
+- 3. Trim rods

 - Use the tilt support lever to lock the motor in the up position.
 Operate the tilt down switch briefly so the motor is supported by the tilt support lever.

-- 1. Tilt support lever - 5.
-Check that the tilt rod and trim rods are free of corrosion or other flaws. - Activate the tilt-down switch until the trim rods have retracted completely into the cylinders.
+- 5. Check that the tilt rod and trim rods are free of corrosion or other flaws. - Activate the tilt-down switch until the trim rods have retracted completely into the cylinders.

 - Activate the trim-up switch until the tilt rod is fully extended.
-Unlock the tilt support lever. - 8.
-Tilt the outboard motor down.
+Unlock the tilt support lever. - Tilt the outboard motor down.
 Check that the tilt rod and trim rods operate smoothly.